• facebook

 1. Sign in to Office 365 with administrator credentials (https://portal.office.com)

-2. Go to Admin option, and then click the Exchange option.
+2. Go to Admin option, and click the Exchange option.

 3. Click the Migration option, and go to select the New (+), and choose the option Onboarding.

-4. Select the first option of Remote Move among the option (the remaining option is Staged Migration, Cutover Migration, IMAP Migration, etc.
+4. Select Remote Move from the options (other options include Staged Migration, Cutover Migration, IMAP Migration, etc.

-5. Next step involves selecting the users to account by clicking the Add (+) and select the users.
+5. Select the users to account by clicking the Add (+)

-6. Input the hosted Exchange Administrator account.
-The username option should fulfill like this ‘domain name\Administrator.’
+6. Input the hosted Exchange Administrator account Enter the username as ‘domain name/Administrator.’

 7. Create the Migration Endpoint and then create the Migration batch with a new name.